 The U.S. Coast Guard's extensive history of Arctic service provides both experience and an expansive network of governmental, non-governmental, and private partnerships to draw upon.
-However, while our summer operations continue to provide valuable lessons and help us gain insights regarding the Arctic, we must acknowledge the seasonal limitation of these efforts and the fact that we still have much to learn about Arctic operations.
+However, while summer operations continue to provide valuable lessons and help us gain insights regarding the Arctic, we must acknowledge the seasonal limitation of these efforts.

 There are few national assets capable of operating in the harsh Arctic maritime environment.
 As new capabilities are developed, the Coast Guard will work to ensure its force structure is appropriately sized, trained, equipped, and postured to meet its Arctic mission requirements.
-Currently, the Coast Guard has one operational ice breaker, the 11 year old HEALY, a medium icebreaker or PC3, specifically adapted for scientific research.
-Our two heavy polar ice breakers are not operational.
-The 34 year old POLAR SEA has been out of commission due to a major engineering casualty, and is now in the process of being decommissioned.
-The 35 year old POLAR STAR, which has been in a caretaker status since 2006, is currently undergoing a major reactivation project, funded by 2009 and 2010 appropriations, and is expected to be ready for operations in 2013.
+Currently, the Coast Guard has one operational ice breaker, the 11 year old HEALY, a medium icebreaker or Polar Class 3, specifically adapted for scientific research.
+Our two heavy polar ice breakers, or Polar Class 1s, are not operational.
+The 34-year old POLAR SEA has been out of commission due to a major engineering casualty, and is now in the process of being decommissioned.
+The 35-year old POLAR STAR, which has been in a caretaker status since 2006, is currently undergoing a major reactivation project, funded by 2009 and 2010 appropriations, and is expected to be ready for operations in 2013.
 Surface capability is vital to meet our responsibilities in the region.
-Although the risk of an incident in ice-covered US waters is currently low, our nation must plan for ice capable assets in the future that can effectively carry out search and rescue and environmental response in ice-laden waters.
+Although the risk of an incident in ice-covered U.S. waters is currently low, our nation must plan for ice capable assets in the future that can effectively carry out SAR and environmental response in ice-laden waters.
 In the near term, the Coast Guard can utilize the HEALY to manage the response or rely on our foreign arctic partners that have icebreakers operating in the area.

 The Coast Guard's most immediate operational requirement, however, is infrastructure.
-Energy exploration is underway on the North Slope of Alaska, but the existing infrastructure is extremely limited.
-We need a seasonal facility to base our crews, hangar our aircraft and protect our vessels in order to mount a response.
+Energy exploration is emerging on the North Slope of Alaska, but the existing infrastructure is extremely limited.
+The Coast Guard needs facilities to base crews, hangar aircraft, and protect vessels in order to perform prevention and response missions.